3L0C/wk/README.md

                           | number_macro ) ;
 ```

-A preproccessor macro begins with the colon character (`:`)
+A preprocessor macro begins with the colon character (`:`)
 followed by a specific macro form.

 The majority of macros correspond to the command-line
 arguments that `wk` supports.
 When given, these override
 anything given at the command-line.
 They are here to provide
-a baked in alternative to the command-line versions making
+a baked-in alternative to the command-line versions making
 it easy to simply run the `wks` file and get the desired
 look and feel without having to give the same arguments each
 time.
-It can also help distingush the purpose of the file
+It can also help distinguish the purpose of the key chords
 if it is intended to be used as part of a script by making
 the `wk` popup window different from the builtin settings.